exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Use a dynamic feature of PHP to replace the eval'ed code
+* Use a dynamic feature of PHP to replace the dynamic code
 * Store the code on the disk, and use include
 * Replace create_function() with a closure!